Researchers develop entangled photon pairs in integrated Silicon Carbide for first time

 Silicon carbide (SiC) is a leading platform for integrated processes – powered on in recent years by its use in the integrated electronic systems of green technologies such as electrical vehicles.
 This application has led to significant improvements in the quality of SiC wafers, the base format for creating integrated devices.
 In the realm of quantum science, SiC has emerged as a promising material for Integrated Quantum Photonics (IQP), overcoming scalability issues seen in other materials like silicon.
 SiC's unique properties make it ideal for integrated quantum optical processes, yet challenges persist in harnessing its full potential.
 Recent breakthroughs in generating entangled photons on SiC microchips mark a significant step toward unlocking its capabilities for practical quantum applications.

-In a new paper (doi: https://doi.org/10.1038/s41377-024-01443-z) published in Light: Science & Application, scientists at the National Institute of Standards and Technology (NIST) in Gaithersburg, MD and at the Carnegie Mellon University of Pittsburg, PA have reported the first demonstration of a chip-scale entangled photon source in SiC.
+In a new paper (https://doi.org/10.1038/s41377-024-01443-z) published in Light: Science & Applications, scientists at the National Institute of Standards and Technology (NIST) in Gaithersburg, MD and at the Carnegie Mellon University of Pittsburg, PA have reported the first demonstration of a chip-scale entangled photon source in SiC.
 The device is implemented by a high-order non-linear process known as spontaneous four-wave mixing (SFWM) using an integrated optical microring resonator patterned onto a 4H-SiC-on-insulator platform.

 The experiment is designed so that the pairs of photons (signal and idler) are at the telecom wavelength and ideal for being transmitted in optical fibers (which is important for quantum communications and quantum networking) and are created in such a way as to be entangled in time and energy (known as time-energy entanglement).
 The researchers report generating high-quality and high-purity entangled photon pairs.